geneinmylife/GLP1R-self-harm/README.md

 ```key
 install_github("jrs95/hyprcoloc", build_opts = c("--resave-data", "--no-manual"), build_vignettes = TRUE)
 ```

+Also, we provide the datasets in "data" folder for reference:
+* Multi-omic QTL instruments, outcomelist and 8 extracted outcome datasets in "MR" folder.
+* six prepared whole-genome datasets in 500kb around target SNP for colocalization and LDcheck, and moloc folder for multi-trait coloc in "coloc_LDcheck" folder.
+* pQTLs for creating polygenic score in "PGS" folder.
+* instruments for mediators in "mediation" folder.

 Please download the whole project and set the download folder as the route for runing R code.
 The whole analysis is based on R version 4.3.1 (2023-06-16).